 Help Center Content Strategy at Instagram

-I collaborate cross-functionally with product, policy, legal, marketing, and engineering teams to develop support content for product launches focused on Instagram policy, security, access, and safety.
-The jargon-free help center content I write guides 500 million+ global Instagram users through complicated products and policies, empowering them to self-serve when troubleshooting.
+I collaborated cross-functionally with product, policy, legal, marketing, and engineering teams to develop support content for product launches focused on Instagram policy, security, access, and safety.
+The jargon-free help center content I wrote guides 500 million+ global Instagram users through complicated products and policies, empowering them to self-serve when troubleshooting.

 Your Activity